massdriver-cloud/docs/docs/concepts/07-packages.md

 ### Package Alarms

 Packages can also integrate monitors and alarms into Massdriver's notification system.
-In the example below, a number of Cloudwatch Alarms are visible for RDS Postgres.
+In the example below, a number of Cloudwatch Alarms are visible for Aurora Postgres.

 ![Packages](./img/packages-alarms.gif)